gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 [locked down your child's iPhone](/docs/definitive-guide-to-locking-down-an-iphone) using Screen Time, then you're doing great.
 But there's one more thing most parents forget:
-**most households have many internet-connected devices, ALL of which must be protected with passwords.** Take a minute do do a thorough review of all the phones, computers, and devices in your house, including:
+**most households have many internet-connected devices, ALL of which must be protected with passwords.** Take a minute to do a thorough review of all the phones, computers, and devices in your house, including:

 - your phone and your spouse's